Grisou13/mawie/docs/gui.md

 # GUI
-At the beginning of the project, we chose to use Tkinter but we find a little bit incomplete for what we would to do some we decide to change to pyqt.
+At the beginning of the project, we chose to use Tkinter but we find a little bit incomplete for what we would  like to do so, we decide to change to pyqt.

 ## Listing of frame
 We chose to put a "Q" in the front of the filename of every graphical component.
 These components are all in the